highgateschool/cyber-centurion/README.md

 done
 ```

+This script works by receiving a directory and an expression to match as its parameters.

+For example `find_files "/home/woody" "^a.*\.mp3$"` will find all files in the directory `/home/woody` whose filename begins with the letter 'a' and whose file extension is '.mp3'

-We can also use the excellent Stream EDitor to make changes...
+We can also use the excellent **s**tream **ed**itor to make changes.
+This script adds a third parameter that allows us to change the text using a substitution:

 ```shell
 #!/bin/bash